I notice many entrepreneurs have challenges with this topic called “business plan”.

 A PIC is a Person-In-Charge.
 This creates ownership on the task, and this person is like the Project Manager, and his/her job is to drive the milestones forward and keep following up with results.
 Does this person do the job themselves?
 NO – their job is to project manage, and keep ensuring the project has follow-up actions, and it generates results for the organization.
 They have to rally their team to make their projects happen.

 - Quarterly Reviews by the Team

 Solid and executable business plans engage the team.
 Poor business plans belong to just the business owner.
-An actionable plan undergoes quarterly checkpoints where everybody goes “STOP”, BREATHE and they get together, and review what happened over the quarter that passed.
-After that, they start deciding what goes in the next quarter.
+An actionable plan undergoes quarterly checkpoints where everybody goes “STOP”, BREATHE and they get together and review what happened over the quarter that passed.
+After that, they start deciding what goes on in the next quarter.

 - Plans are Flexible & Adjustable

-Flexibility is more powerful than being rigid in the name of business.
+Flexibility is more powerful than being rigid in the name of the business.
 Almost never, and never does anything ALWAYS go according to plan, in the journey of entrepreneurship.
 I believe that strategies and plans can be flexible, but we do our best as leaders to maintain the goal post.
 For example, you can change marketing strategies in getting more customers, but do your best to maintain your sales target for the year.

-This is one of many principles, but I talk much in detail on how to overcome hurdles of an average business, in this article.
+This is one of many principles, but I talk much in detail on how to overcome the hurdles of an average business, in this article.
 Check out my article “Are You Tired of Running a Mediocre Business: Seven Success Principles that Differentiate GREAT Businesses from Mediocre Ones”